Tulsa White Collar Crime Attorneys

 Whether a white-collar crime is prosecuted on the state or federal level, convictions may result in severe penalties, steep fines, and restitution.

-Typically, any penalties or fines imposed depend on the total amount of the money obtained fraudulently or the value of the stolen property.
+Typically, any penalties or fines imposed depend on the total amount of money obtained fraudulently or the value of the stolen property.
 A qualifying theft of less than $500 is considered a misdemeanor and punishable by up to one year in jail and a fine of up to $1,000.

 For felony thefts between $500 and $1,000, defendants may be sentenced to up to a year in jail, restitution, and a fine of up to $5,000.
 Convictions for felony thefts between $1,000 and $25,000 can land defendants in prison for up to 5 years, along with being ordered to pay restitution and fines.
 In cases of over $25,000, offenders may be sentenced to up to 10 years in prison, restitution, and a $10,000 fine.